-Gatekeeper of brain steroid signals boosts emotional resilience to stressApril 23rd, 2012 in Neuroscience /
+Gatekeeper of brain steroid signals boosts emotional resilience to stressApril 23, 2012 in Medicine & Health / Neuroscience

 A cellular protein called HDAC6, newly characterized as a gatekeeper of steroid biology in the brain, may provide a novel target for treating and preventing stress-linked disorders, such as depression and post-traumatic stress disorder (PTSD), according to research from the Perelman School of Medicine at the University of Pennsylvania.

 Glucocorticoids are natural steroids secreted by the body during stress.
 A small amount of these hormones helps with normal brain function, but their excess is a precipitating factor for stress-related disorders.

 Glucocorticoids exert their effects on mood by acting on receptors in the nucleus of emotionregulating neurons, such as those producing the neurotransmitter serotonin.
 For years, researchers have searched for ways to prevent deleterious effects of stress by blocking glucocorticoids in neurons.
 However, this has proved difficult to do without simultaneously interfering with other functions of these hormones, such as the regulation of immune function and energy metabolism.